 Remarks and Explanations

-Include detailed information about the testing performed, dependencies such as OS and browsers, methods for finding more accessibility information, and known workarounds for accessibility issues.
+This column can include detailed information such as the evaluation methodology, dependencies such as OS and browsers, methods for finding more accessibility information, and known workarounds for accessibility issues.

 Understanding WCAG and Its Application